ImrazAhmedTanim/Phone-Book-Java-Dynamic/README.md

 # Dynamic-Web-Project
-It is an dynamic web project which I developed it while I was doing my internship at 32 Bit company.
+It is an dynamic web project

 For running this project :